cmonaghan/cmonaghan.github.io/_posts/2014-01-15-seedchange.md

 ---
 title: "SeedChange"
-description: "I recently finished working on a project to launch AngelPM, an angel investor platform for SeedChange customers.
-SeedChange needed a tool for customers to track their portfolio of startup investments, along with a central location for deal documents and a dashboard to see a snapshot view of where money was invested.
+description: "I recently finished working on a project to launch AngelPM, an angel investor platform.
+Our client needed a tool for customers to track their portfolio of startup investments, along with a central location for deal documents and a dashboard to see a snapshot view of where money was invested.
 I've included some screenshots to show how we went about the project."
 layout: post
 tags: test
 category: languages